7 Best Ways to Fix Peeling Laminate Floor (Must-Try!)

 Using Glue or Epoxy Gum

 When your laminate is at its initial peeling stage, glue is the most effective method of fixing it.
-However, the glue may not be the most effective solution for extensive peeling.
+Yet, the glue may not be the most effective solution for extensive peeling.

-Corners are the first to peel, so if you notice peeling, apply adhesive (superglue or epoxy gum) where necessary.
+Corners are the first to peel.
+If you notice peeling, apply adhesive (superglue or epoxy gum) where necessary.

 Sanding and Painting